apache/kylin/website/docs/development/how_to_contribute.md

 * _API compatibility_: the change SHOULD NOT break public API's functionality and behavior; If an old API need be replaced by the new one, print warning message there.
 * _Documentation_: if the Kylin document need be updated together, create another JIRA with "Document" as the component to track.
 In the document JIRA, attach the doc change patch which is againt the "document" branch.

-:::danger Rules must be obeyed
+:::info Rules must be obeyed
 A patch which doesn't comply with the above rules may not get merged.
 :::